Holy Trinity Episcopal School

 Creating knowledge is based on the concept of learning as a social function.
 Students are presented with a question or problem, provide a way to demonstrate understanding or a solution, share their ideas with others, and use the feedback received to inform their progress.

-Creating knowledge not only helps the individual learn, but is beneficial to the whole class.
+Creating knowledge not only helps the individual learn but is beneficial to the whole class.

 Simply put, elaboration is asking students to "tell me more" about what they are learning.
 This strategy is useful in helping students make important connections between different topics or concepts.
 Asking the student to elaborate, forces the brain to examine a concept deeper which leads to a stronger learning imprint.

 In addition, students also often need to tap into their imagination to expand on what they think they know.
-Thus, elaboration can be a great way to encourage creativity and problem solving.
+Thus, elaboration can be a great way to encourage creativity and problem-solving.

 Dual coding is best described as the combination of words and visual materials to help learning "stick."
 This exercise can aid learning by requiring the student to use two methods to represent an idea or concept.
 For example, after reading a passage a student can tell you what was read and draw a picture representing the story, create a diagram of the plot, or create an outline to act as a guide.

 Dual coding is a learning strategy and should not be confused with a specific learning style.
 Dual coding is not tailoring the class to a specific style (or preference).
 As a matter of fact, a great deal of research has shown that assessing your learning style and then matching your learning to a particular style does not improve learning.
-While a student may prefer one over the other, learning is accomplished best when a combination of visual and verbal materials are used.
+While a student may prefer one over the other, learning is accomplished best when a combination of visual and verbal materials is used.

 Spacing is spreading out learning over time.
 It is, essentially, the opposite of cramming.
 By planning to learn over the course of several days, a student has a much better chance of remembering the material.
-Spacing is a great way to promote retention and long term memory.
+Spacing is a great way to promote retention and long-term memory.

 One way to spot a teacher using spacing and/or interleaving in class is to listen for students to report they "already learned this."